Severance Pay and Labor Settlement in Colombia: How They Are Calculated and How to Claim Them

 - Request the labor certification from your employer with the exact start and end dates of the contract and your last salary.

-- Contact your fund (Porvenir, Protección, etc.) through their app, website, or branch.
+- Contact your fund (Porvenir, Protección, etc.) via their app, website, or branch.
 Most allow you to start the process 100% digitally.

 - Fill out the final withdrawal form.
-If it was dismissal or resignation, you don't need additional supporting documents for use.
+If it was a dismissal or resignation, you do not need additional usage documentation.

 - Wait for the disbursement.
 Typical times are 5 to 15 business days.
-If the employer didn't make the annual deposits correctly, the process may take longer — in that case, the employer must pay directly.
+If the employer did not make the annual deposits correctly, the process may take longer — in that case, the employer must pay directly.

 A common mistake: believing the fund has all the money.
-If the employer didn't deposit in some year, that part is owed to you directly.
-Check your fund statement before ending the contract.
+If the employer did not deposit for a certain year, that part is owed to you directly.
+Check the status of your fund before ending the contract.

 Severance interest: the right that almost everyone forgets

 This is money that many Colombians simply never collect because they don't know it exists.
-Severance interest is 12% annually on the balance of severance accumulated as of December 31 of each year.
-And here's the key part: the employer pays it directly to you, not to the fund, before January 31.
+Severance interest is 12% annually on the balance of severance accumulated as of December 31st of each year.
+And here is the key part: the employer pays it directly to you, not to the fund, before January 31st.

-That is, each January you should receive a separate payment equivalent to 12% of your severance from the previous year.
-If your employer never paid you this, they owe you that retroactive money (with a 3-year statute of limitations).
-The settlement includes the proportional amount for the year in progress, calculated on the days worked.
+That is, every January you should receive a separate payment equivalent to 12% of your severance from the previous year.
+If your employer never paid you this, they owe you that money retroactively (with a 3-year statute of limitations).
+The settlement includes the proportional amount for the current year, calculated based on the days worked.

 The formula for the current period is: Severance for the period × 12% × (days worked in the year ÷ 360).
-It's a number that seems small, but over 2–3 years of contract it can add up to close to a million pesos.
+It is a number that seems small, but in 2–3 years of a contract, it can add up to nearly a million pesos.

-Legal service bonus: what many confuse with a bonus
+Legal service bonus (prima): what many confuse with a bonus

-The legal bonus is not a discretionary gratuity — it's a right.
-It equals 15 days of salary per complete semester worked, paid in two parts: before June 30 and before December 20.
+The legal bonus is not a discretionary gratuity — it is a right.
+It is equivalent to 15 days of salary per full semester worked, paid in two parts: before June 30th and before December 20th.

-If you end the contract at some point in the semester, you have the right to the proportional bonus.
+If you end the contract at any point in the semester, you are entitled to the proportional bonus.
 The formula: (Base salary × days worked in the semester) ÷ 360.
-The base salary includes transportation allowance when applicable.
+The base salary includes the transportation allowance when applicable.

-The only case where NO bonus is generated is the service provision contract — which is not a labor contract (I explain the difference later).
+The only case where a bonus is NOT generated is a service provision contract (prestación de servicios) — which is not a labor contract (I will explain the difference later).

 Compensated vacation in the settlement

-Every Colombian employee has the right to 15 business days of vacation per year worked.
-If when the contract ends you haven't taken vacation (or have only taken some), the employer must compensate you in money for the pending days.
+Every Colombian employee is entitled to 15 business days of vacation per year worked.
+If when the contract ends you have not taken vacation (or have only taken some), the employer must compensate you in money for the pending days.

 The formula: (Salary × days worked in the period) ÷ 720.
-Note: for vacation the base salary is used without transportation allowance.
-If you've worked 27 months and haven't taken vacation in that time, the proportional amount can be a significant sum.
+Note: for vacation, the base salary without transportation allowance is used.
+If you have worked 27 months and did not take vacation during that time, the proportional amount can be a significant sum.

 Transportation allowance: applies to more workers than you think

-The transportation allowance in 2026 is approximately $200,000 monthly.
-It applies if your monthly salary is equal to or less than two minimum wages (≤ approximately $2,847,000 in 2026).
-Although its name sounds like bus assistance, by law it's added to the salary to calculate severance and bonus — but not to calculate vacation or indemnity.
+The transportation allowance in 2026 is approximately $200,000 per month.
+It applies if your monthly salary is equal to or less than two minimum wages (≤ $2,847,000 approximately in 2026).
+Although its name sounds like bus fare help, by law it is added to the salary to calculate severance and the bonus — but not to calculate vacation or indemnity.

 What does this mean in practice?
-That if you earn $2,500,000 and receive transportation allowance, your base for severance and bonus is $2,700,000, not $2,500,000.
-That detail can mean several hundred thousand pesos in your final settlement.
+That if you earn $2,500,000 and receive a transportation allowance, your base for severance and bonus is $2,700,000, not $2,500,000.
+That detail can mean several hundred thousand pesos in the final settlement.

 📖 Keep Reading